xinntao/Real-ESRGAN/README.md

 ### Portable executable files

-You can download **Windows executable files** from https://github.com/xinntao/Real-ESRGAN/releases/download/v0.1.1/RealESRGAN-ncnn-vulkan-20210725-windows.zip
+You can download **Windows/Linux/MacOS executable files for Intel/AMD/Nvidia GPU** from https://github.com/xinntao/Real-ESRGAN/releases

 This executable file is **portable** and includes all the binaries and models required.
 No CUDA or PyTorch environment is needed.<br>

-You can simply run the following command:
+You can simply run the following command (the Windows example, more information is in the README.md of each executable files):

 ```bash
 ./realesrgan-ncnn-vulkan.exe -i input.jpg -o output.png